aLpSabre/React-Recipe-App/README.md

 ### What I learned

-I used the Edamam API as a developer for free and because of it I can`t use the API fully and can only one filter with diet and heal preferences.
-Firstly, I changed the input types to radio, so with the same name user could choose only one option but the problem is that radio buttons can not be unchecked.
-I learned that it is not possible to set the states multiple time in a map function.So I haD to make my own radio button with check buttons and set the state one time lastly.
+I used the Edamam API as a developer for free and because of it I can`t use the API fully and can only make a call with one filter on diet and health preferences.
+Firstly, I changed the input types to radio, so with the same name user could choose only one option but the problem is that radio buttons can not be unchecked and I learned that it is not possible to set the states multiple time in a map function.So I had to make my own radio button with check button and set the state one time and lastly.
 Here is my code:

 ```js
 const handleRadio = (e) => {